On sup-norm bounds part II: $GL(2)$ Eisenstein series: An individual bound via an average bound

 where $\mathcal{C}$ is the rectangle with corners $(\pm \delta,\pm i 2\log(\abs{T}_{\infty}))$.

 Using Lemma~\ref{lm:prelim_est_F} we estimate the integral over the small sides of the rectangle by

 The error can be simplified to

 The integral over the left side of the rectangle is estimated using the functional equation of $E$.
-Recall that the functional equation reads $E(s,g) = c(s)\hat{E}(-s,g)$, for $c(s)$ as in Section~\ref{app:const_term}.
+Recall that according to \cite[(5.15)]{GJ79} and \eqref{eq:everything_about_cs} the functional equation of $E$ reads $E(s,g) = c(s)\hat{E}(-s,g)$.
 Since the constant term satisfies the same functional equation, we conclude that

 We compute

 This implies

 One checks that